 There is another class of injury law known as the intentional tort that covers cases where someone has caused harm by taking a deliberate or malicious (though not necessarily illegal) action.
-For example, a libel claim would be an intentional tort where someone is not really committing a crime, but is nevertheless taking an action which could result in a loss.
+For example, a libel claim would be an intentional tort where someone is not really committing a crime but is nevertheless taking an action that could result in a loss.

 Examples of Unintentional Tort Claims